Skip to main content

 The "Genetic Diagnostics Act" (GenDG) has been in force since February 1st, 2010

-It regulates the handling of examinations of the properties of human chromosomes or DNA or genes, insofar as they are inherited or were acquired before birth.
-However, it also applies to the investigation of gene products if the aim of the investigation involves gaining knowledge about a genetic makeup.
+The Genetic Diagnostics Act (GenDG) has been in force since 1 February 2010.
+It regulates the handling of examinations of the characteristics of human DNA and genes, insofar as they were inherited before birth.
+However, it also applies to the examination of gene products if the aim of the examination is to gain knowledge about a genetic make-up.

-- Acknowledgment of the test result or destruction of the same and the decision about the whereabouts of the sample after the analysis
+• Confirmation of the test result or destruction of the same and the decision on the whereabouts of the sample after analysis.

-If the consent form is not provided, the analysis may not be performed by the laboratory at all; it is not permissible to perform the analysis and only withhold the result.
+If the declaration of consent is not provided, the analysis may not be carried out by the laboratory.
+It is not permissible to carry out the analysis and only withhold the result.

-The result of a genetic diagnostic test may only be communicated by the laboratory to the physician placing the order, but not to the patient or to any other person!
-Disclosure to third parties (including other physicians) may only be made by the responsible physician and only with the written consent of the patient.
+The results of a genetic diagnostic test may only be communicated by the laboratory to the doctor who ordered the test, but not to the patient or to any other person.
+Disclosure to third parties (including other doctors) may only be made by the doctor responsible and only with the patient's written consent.

-The results must be automatically destroyed after 10 years, unless the patient requests a longer retention period or a blocking of the results.
-Blocking has the effect of extending the retention period by 10 years from that date.
+After 10 years, the results must be automatically destroyed, unless the patient requests that they be kept for longer or that they be blocked.
+Blocking has the effect of extending the retention period by 10 years from that time.

-All examinations for which the patient's declaration of consent is required according to the GenDG are marked with a "§" in the analysis directory, as well as on the order form.
+All examinations for which the patient's declaration of consent is required according to the GenDG are marked on the order form of the IGL laboratory.

 You are a medical professional and would like a personal contact?